 The past few weeks I have been sharing the how the sales function evolves as your business matures through the growth cycle.
 First we looked at sales in the foundation stage and then sales in the survival stage.
 Now, we want to look at how sales management changes in the self-sustainability stage.

 When your company gets to this point of maturity the focus begins to turn to delegating and establishing processes so that others are doing all the work – sales management.
-If you’ve followed my advice in the previous growth stages then this should be a fairly simple transition.
+You transition If you’ve followed my advice in the previous growth stages then this should be a fairly simple transition.

 What I often find is that none of the work suggested in the previous stages has occurred.
 So, what happens now is you have to stop and go back to complete what wasn’t completed before and put all the sales management in place.
 This usually means establishing all the “best-practices” for sales management.
 Read the post title “5 Critical Sales Actions if the Survival Stage” to get a better idea of what you should have done already.